-The next-gen Renault Kadjar’s fascia is reminiscent of the Euro-spec Skoda Kamiq, as it probably features similar split headlamps.
+Back to our story, the Renault Austral is closing in on its unveiling, as Renault has started its marketing campaign with teasers.
+The Renault Austral’s fascia is reminiscent of the Euro-spec Skoda Kamiq, as it probably features similar split headlamps.
 However, there’s a good chance it appears so only because of the camouflage’s deliberate cut-outs.
 The cluster of the headlights appears to have some inspiration from the Renault Megane E-Tech.
 The new front bumper sports vertical air inlets.
-The hood is flatter, while the radiator grille is larger and more upright.

-In mariushanin_automotive’s image, the all-new Renault Kadjar looks to have thorough changes all around.
+The Renault Austral looks quite different from the Kadjar all around.
 We can see it featuring a higher hood that is flattish as on a proper SUV and an upright grille, wider, with vertical slats.
 The headlamps are slimmer and more angular, and they look like they’ve been split into two sections.
 Both hood and headlamps have hints of the Renault Megane E-Tech.
-The next-gen Renault Kadjar will feature the new ‘Nouvel’R’ logo that debuted on the Megane EV.
+The Kadjar successor will feature the new ‘Nouvel’R’ logo that debuted on the Megane EV.

-On the sides, the mirrors are rounder and probably bigger than those of the first-gen Renault Kadjar, which debuted as the French brand’s first compact (C-segment) crossover in February 2015.
-At the rear, the next-gen Kadjar will feature new tail lamps and a new tailgate.
-The license plate of the all-new model will be on the tailgate instead of the bumper.
+On the sides, the mirrors are rounder and probably bigger than those of the Kadjar, which debuted as the French brand’s first compact (C-segment) crossover in February 2015.
+At the rear, the Renault Austral will feature new tail lamps and a new tailgate.
+The teaser (featured image) suggests that the tail lights will extend inwards all the way to the new diamond logo.
+The license plate will be on the tailgate instead of the bumper.

-As for the interior, expect enhanced styling and a touch of luxury with a minimalist design and significantly higher digitalization to appeal to young customers more strongly.
-The new cabin will be more digital, drawing inspiration from the Renault Trezor, Renault Symbioz, and Renault Morphoz concepts.
+As for the interior, expect a touch of luxury with a minimalist design and significantly higher digitalization to appeal to young customers strongly.
+The Austral will be more digital than the Kadjar, drawing inspiration from the Renault Trezor, Renault Symbioz, and Renault Morphoz concepts.

-Spy shots, which you can check out on L’Automobile, have confirmed that the 2022 Renault Kadjar will embody the brand’s new interior design theme, just as speculated.
+Spy shots, which you can check on L’Automobile, confirm that the Renault Austral will embody the brand’s new interior design theme, just as speculated.
 Following the Renault Megane E-Tech, it will be the brand’s second production model to feature a (possibly 12.3-inch) landscape digital instrument cluster and a (likely 12-inch) portrait central console multimedia screen combined in upside-down L-shaped ‘OpenR’ single-screen.

 The OpenR panel could house the central air vents, too, adding to the clean look of the dashboard.
 The base configuration(s) could have a slightly different setup, with a smaller (probably 9-inch), landscape multimedia screen.
 Another design cue borrowed from the Megane EV would be a compact squarish steering wheel.

-According to a report from French magazine largus.fr, Renault will offer the all-new Kadjar range two mild-hybrid variants.
-One of these will have a 1.3-litre TCe engine featuring 12V mild-hybrid tech, and it will work in conjunction with a CVT.
+French magazine largus.fr had already detailed the engine lineup the last year.
+It said that Renault will offer the SUV with a 1.3-litre TCe engine featuring 12V mild-hybrid tech, which will work in conjunction with a CVT.
 There will be two output versions – 140 PS and 160 PS, and the configuration(s) with the high-output version will be available in AWD.
-The other variant will have a 1.2-litre TCe engine featuring 48V mild-hybrid tech.

-The second-gen Kadjar range will include a hybrid variant that uses a 1.2-litre TCe engine and electric power to offer a combined output of 200 hp.
+Largus hinted that the E-Tech system uses a 1.2-litre TCe engine and electric power to offer a combined output of 200 PS.
 Additionally, Renault is working on a plug-in hybrid powertrain using the 1.2-litre TCe engine and a rear electric motor for an AWD drivetrain layout and 280 PS of system output.
-The company could introduce the Renault Kadjar PHEV in 2024, as per another story from largus.fr.
+The company could introduce the Renault Austral PHEV in 2024, as per largus.fr.

-What is the expected 2022 Renault Kadjar price range?
+What is the expected Renault Austral price range?